 WSSC delivers drinking water from treatment plants to consumers throughout the community water service area in Montgomery County through a series of pumping facilities, transmission mains, and storage facilities.
-Maintenance and replacement of this infrastructure is vital for continued adequate public water service.
+The County's water distribution system is aging, and maintenance and replacement of this infrastructure is vital for continued adequate public water service, which provides for fire suppression in addition to a potable water supply.
 It is also important in preventing stream erosion and adverse water quality impacts that result from water line breaks.
 WSSC is completing a Utility-Wide Master Plan to ensure that its entire infrastructure is adequate to meet the service area's present and future needs (Appendix 1).